 What does a Sales Associate do?

 A Sales Associate plays a key role in driving a company's revenue.
 They interact with customers, understand their needs, and recommend products or services that meet those needs.
-This position involves both in-store and online sales.
-Sales Associates work to build relationships with customers, ensuring they have a positive experience.
-They also handle transactions, process returns, and sometimes manage inventory.
+Sales Associates work in various environments, including retail stores, offices, and online platforms.
+They often handle tasks such as taking orders, processing payments, and providing excellent customer service.
+Their goal is to build strong relationships with customers and ensure a positive shopping experience.

 How to become a Sales Associate?